 - When I get that return, though, I send it straight to my house downpayment savings.
 It’s my compromise with myself: I’ve promised myself not to raid my retirement savings to buy a house, but I will allow myself to raid the tax refund I should have sent straight back to my RRSP to help give my house downpayment savings a boost.

 - I have my entire RRSP invested with Wealthsimple, so that the markets can help me achieve my goal of retiring ever.
-(If you use that link, you can score a $50 bonus for opening an account.
-Just saying.
-You’ll need to open a non-registered account so they can legally give you money, but once it’s there you can transfer it to your RRSP fo’ free.)
+(If you use that link, you can score your first $10,000 managed for free for a year.
+Sweet!)

 Someday I’ll be the picture of a perfect RRSP-haver (lol sure, that exists) but until then, I’m OK with being an imperfect human being and using it well enough for my current needs, plans and purposes.